The “satellite city” system

 Furthermore, applicants’ access to reception rights and benefits provided by the LFIP are strictly conditional upon their continued residence in their assigned province.
 The International Protection Applicant Identification Card is considered valid documentation only within the bounds of the province where the document was issued.
 They may also be subject to Reduction or Withdrawal of Reception Conditions if they fail to stay in their assigned satellite city.

 It is possible for applicants to request that PMM assign them to another province on grounds of family, health or other reasons.[14]
 Requests for a change in assigned province for other reasons may be granted by the PMM Headquarters on an exceptional basis.
-Where an applicant is unhappy about his or her province of residence assignment and his or her request for reassignment is denied, he or she can appeal this denial by filing an administrative appeal with the IPEC within 10 days or filing a judicial appeal with the competent Administrative Court within 30 days.
+Where an applicant is unhappy about their province of residence assignment and their request for reassignment is denied, he or she can appeal this denial by filing an administrative appeal with the IPEC within 10 days or filing a judicial appeal with the competent Administrative Court within 30 days.

 [1] Article 2(hh) RFIP.